At KAM, we are always happy to answer questions. Here are a few that our visitors most frequently ask.

 Websites and referral services:

-Please contact Brenda Nardi, Director of Development, College of Fine and Applied Arts, Krannert Art Museum. email@example.com or 217 265 6966.
+Please contact Brenda Nardi, Senior Director of Advancement, College of Fine and Applied Arts, Krannert Art Museum. firstname.lastname@example.org or 217 265 6966.

 Parking is available in the museum lot at the corner of Peabody Drive and Sixth Street.
 Complete information on nearby parking is available on the Parking and Accessibility page.